jmfayard/kotlin-cli-starter/README.md

 | Kotlin JVM | Clone and run `./gradlew run` |
 | Tests | `./gradlew allTests` |

-## Why
+## Why?

+Being able to write your own command-line tools is a great skill to have.
+Automate all the things!

+You can write the CLI tools in Kotlin and reap the benefits of using
-My strong opinion - weakly held - is that modern programming language are an order of magnitude better than Bash.
+- a modern programming language

-Therefore you should use Kotlin - or your favorite language - to script and automate all the things.

-Not Bash.
+- modern IDE support
+- modern practices such as unit testing and continuous integration
+- leverage Kotlin multiplatform libraries
+- run your code on the JVM and benefit from a wealth of Java libraries
+- or build a native executable, which starts very fast and can be deployed on a computer without the JVM

-There are only two good kind of Bash scripts:
+My strong opinion - weakly held - is that there are only two good kind of Bash scripts:

 - the ones that are five lines long or less
 - the ones that are written and maintained by others